-Understanding Employment at will
+Understanding Employment At Will

-When it comes to hiring and firing it is important to consider that, the law recognizes two types of employees: contract employees and at will employees.
+When it comes to hiring and firing it is important to consider that, the law recognizes two types of employees: contract employees and employment at will employees.
 “At-will” employees can be fired at any time and for any reason (with the exception of discrimination).
-A contract employee, on the other hand, may only be fired “for cause” under the terms of the employment contact.
+A contract employee, on the other hand, may only be fired “for cause” under the terms of the employment contract.

 Tennessee law recognizes four main examples of termination in violation of public policy:

-- Refusing to violate the law:
+- Refusing to violate the law

-- Performing a legal obligation:
+- Performing a legal obligation

-- Exercising a legal or constitutional right.
+- Exercising a legal or constitutional right

 - Reporting a violation of the law